 Schools play an important role in the direct provision of health and nutrition services in the first 8,000 days of a child's life that are critical for their development (Mason-Jones et al., 2012; Skar, Kirstein and Kapur, 2015; Xu et al., 2020).
-Since the beginning of the pandemic, UNESCO estimated that 1.6 billion learners in 199 countries worldwide were affected by school closures4, with nearly 370 million children not receiving a school meal in 150 countries (UNESCO, 2020a; WFP, 2020b).
-In 2020, globally, an estimated 39 billion in-school meals have been missed during school closures.
-Children globally are estimated to have missed an average of 4 out of 10 in-school meals they would have regularly received, with children in some countries missing 9 out of 10 in-school meals.
+Since the beginning of the pandemic, UNESCO estimated that 1.6 billion learners in 199 countries worldwide were affected by school closures, with nearly 370 million children not receiving a school meal in 150 countries (UNESCO, 2020a; WFP, 2020b).